Wichita Regulators

-The Wichita Regulators are a professional indoor football team based in Park City, Kansas.
+The Wichita Regulators were a professional indoor football team based in Park City, Kansas.
 They were announced as one of the inaugural teams for the revived Arena Football League (AFL) for 2024, beginning play as an independent semi-pro team in 2023 at Hartman Arena.
-In 2025, they were to have become inaugural members of the newly-formed Arena Football One, however have gone dormant until 2026.
+In 2025, they were to have become inaugural members of the newly-formed Arena Football One (AF1), however have gone dormant, then folded in 2025.

 History

 The beginning

 The Regulators began as an independent semi-professional indoor team in 2022 playing a five-game schedule of games, all games at Hartman Arena.
 The initial coaching staff featured Carlos Cavanaugh Sr. as Head Coach, Rick Lee as Running Game Coordinator, Justin Hurley as Defensive Line Coach and Curtis Williams as Secondary Coach.
 They finished 5–0 in their inaugural season.
-They were set to join Champions Indoor Football before that league was absorbed into the second revivial of the Arena Football League.
+They were set to join Champions Indoor Football before that league was absorbed into the second revival of the Arena Football League.